EAST MOLINE, Illinois -- A new recording studio is days away from opening in the Quad Cities.

 Now that dream is one step closer to becoming a reality.

-The duo proudly called the East$iders are now opening a recording studio, Eastside Sound.
-In the heart of East Moline.
+The duo proudly called the East$iders are now opening a recording studio, East$ide Sounds in the heart of East Moline.

 Both brothers faced several hurdles finding studios to create in, so they founded their own.